FingerlessGlov3s/OPNsensePIAWireguard/README.md

  3. Enable Secure Shell, Permit root user login and Permit password login (System: Settings: Administration -> Secure Shell) this can be reverted once the tunnel is working.
  4. HTTPS WebUI enabled (System: Settings: Administration -> Protocol: HTTPS)

+*If script already installed jump to Updating section*

 **Setup**
  1. Create new user called something on the lines of `WireguardAPI`,
      1. Go to  System: Access: Users